We’re heartened by today’s decision to rescind a recent federal requirement that international students atten...

 Information about Federal Perkins and Direct Loan Deferments and cancellations is provided by the U.S. Department of Education.

-Knox College provides to all students, faculty and staff an annual security report that includes information on crimes reported that have occurred on or near campus.
+Knox College provides to all students, faculty and staff an annual security report (PDF) that includes information on crimes reported that have occurred on or near campus.
 The report also outlines institutional policies concerning campus safety, crime prevention, crime reporting, alcohol and other drugs, and sexual assault.
-You can access this information at the Office of Campus Safety's website or request a copy of the report by calling 309-341-7255.
+You can request a copy of the report by calling 309-341-7255.

 More information about Knox's athletic programs, including a printed copy of the EADA report, is available from the Department of Athletics by calling 309-341-7281.

 Knox complies with the requirements of the Family Educational Rights and Privacy Act (FERPA) and routinely provides information on the law to parents and students.
-More information about FERPA is available here.
 For specific questions, contact the Office of the Registrar at 309-341-7205 or the Office of Student Development at 309-341-7222.

 Students may request withholding of directory information by completing a FERPA Form, which is available from the Office of the Registrar.
 Students must submit a withholding request every year that they attend Knox.